jiujieti/CypherImplementation/README.md

 LDBC-SNB can simulates all activities of a user in a social network during a period of time and generate a synthetic social network.
 It is noticeable that the design principle of LDBC-SNB is not completely duplicating a real-life social network database, but concentrating on making the benchmark queries exhibit certain desired effects.

 More information about [LDBC-SNB](http://ldbcouncil.org/developer/snb).

+We use LDBC-SNB and gMark to generate our datasets.
+Since we have already defined our data model, namely the labeled property graph, then we need to transform generated raw datasets into our data structures.
+By setting the path of your files which store the raw datasets and running the class `GMarkDataGenerator` in package [gmark](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/gmark) or the class `LDBCDataGenerator` in package [ldbc](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/ldbc), the generated datasets will fit into our data model.
 ##How to Run a Test Example or a Query Plan Generator?
 ###Run a Test Example
 ###Run a Query Plan Generator